GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

     source('produce_unit_sources.R', echo=TRUE, max.deparse.length=Inf)

-where the 'echo=TRUE' command prints the commands to the screen as they are executed.
+where the `echo=TRUE` command prints the commands to the screen as they are executed.

 Alternatively the script can be run from the commandline directly with: